Q: What grade levels does The Gunston School include?

 Q: What if we are unable to complete the financial aid application on time?

-A: Please notify the Director of Admission and Financial Aid.
+A: Please notify David Henry, Director of Admission and Financial Aid, as soon possible.

 Q: If my child does not receive financial aid, can we apply for aid in subsequent years?